 Landscape Maintenance Districts

-The City currently has five Landscape Maintenance Districts (LMD) that maintain approximately 445 acres of landscape, medians and slopes throughout the city.
+The City currently has six Landscape Maintenance Districts (LMD) that maintain approximately 445 acres of landscape, medians and slopes throughout the city.

 District Highlights of What's Happening in Your Landscape Zone: